sharadalt/sharadalt.github.io/_posts/2017-03-28-Interpretations-and-Assumptions.md

 <h3>Introduction</h3>
 <p>
 Why are the interpretations interpreted the way they are interpreted?
 Have you analyzed them anytime?
 It is very interesting when you actually sit and analyze them.
 Most of the time, When we interpret something, the interpretation is not absolute interpretation.
-It is relative.
+It is relative based on so many factors.
 Based on whatever interpretation we do, we make assumptions.
 We will be very confident of our interpretation and trust our assumptions dearly.
 Not only that, We will goto any extent to defend our assumptions.
 We form strong opinions about people based on our assumptions.
 </p>
 <p>
 Now I will tell you the way I interpreted some incidences that happened in my life and the assumptions I made based on those interpretations.
 Then how I learned some lessons later.
 Some of you might relate to people like me, some of you might consider them strange and some of you might even consider them as idiots.
 But remember you have to deal with such people in life and we live in a civilized world :-)